EANS/UEMS European Examination in Neurosurgery

 The Oral Examination is the second and final of the European Examinations and successful candidates will be awarded the European Certificate in Neurosurgery.
 Whilst the European Certificate certifies that the holder has achieved a good level in the theory and practice of neurosurgery, it does not constitute a licence to practise neurosurgery in any European country.
 There is currently no possibility of taking this examination for the purpose of self-certification .

-The next Oral examination will take place on the 25th and 26th January 2013 in St. Augustin (near Bonn), Germany.
+The next Oral examination will take place on the 31st January and 1st February 2014 in Prague, Czech Republic.

 The examination is a clinical problem solving and patient management test.
 It is not a theoretical examination, such as the primary examination.